hartm425/auto-fcs/report/proposal/index.md

-We propose to use OpenCyto to perform systematic and reproducable gating of 28 immune cell subsets.
+We propose to use OpenCyto to perform systematic and reproducible gating of 28 immune cell subsets.
 Gating is standardized via a **[.csv](https://github.com/PankratzLab/auto-fcs/blob/master/explore/openCyto/lymph.dev.b.csv)** file describing the algorithmic approach for each step of the gating hierarchy.
+Importantly, this methodology allows for unbiased gating of thousands of samples.

-We evaluated the performance of OpenCyto using internal data for 151 manually gated (Jflow software) samples across 15 gates.
-The correlation between manual and OpenCyto gating was high (rho=0.9846 ,p-value <2e-16)
+OpenCyto gives the user many options to refine algorithmic parameters to improve the performance of each step in the gating hierarchy.
+We evaluated the performance of our OpenCyto template using internal data for 151 manually gated (Jflow software) samples across 15 gates.
+The global correlation between the population counts of manual and OpenCyto gating was high (rho=0.9846 ,p-value <2e-16).
+Despite a high global concordance, certain subsets were less well correlated (e.g Activated CD4 counts, rho=0.6222 ,p-value <2e-16).

+While OpenCyto can automate the classification of known subsets by following a traditional gating hierarchy incorporating domain knowledge, it does not easily facilitate the discovery of novel populations.

 ![](index_files/figure-html/unnamed-chunk-1-1.png)<!-- -->